Saidac/nycda-backend-exam/README.md

 ### 3 - Why do we use express.static() middleware?

-To serve static files in a public directory.
+To serve static files in a public directory, like css files for exmaple.

 ### 4 - What is favicon.ico ?